Antimony51122/Data_Augmentation/README.md

 - Frequent pedestrians
 - Tree branches, Traffic signs and barricades presenting but not covering key information

-For the second scene, we chose the other side of the tunnel, not only due that it is the interception the main arterial
+For the second scene, we chose the other side of the tunnel, not only due that it is the interception the main  arterial thus we can maximise the ID of the cars in traffic flow, but also because of the back-lighting due to strong sunlight that provided us more choices of perspectives of studies of lighting.

 <table>
   	<tr>